singh-man/books/crackingTheCoding/17_hard.md

 		L1.ADD   Johnny -> Set2
 	READ   (Johnny,   John)
 		COPY  Set2  into Set1.
-			Setl =  Jonathan,   John,  Jon,  Johnny
+			Set1 =  Jonathan,   John,  Jon,  Johnny
 		L1.UPDATE  Jon  -> Set1
 		L1.UPDATE   Johnny -> Set1

-In the last step above, we iterated through all items in S et2 and updated the reference to point to Setl.
+In the last step above, we iterated through all items in Set2 and updated the reference to point to Set1.
 As we do this, we keep track of the total frequency of names.
 ```java
 1 	HashMap<String, Integer>  trulyMostPopular(HashMap<String, Integer> names,
 2 	String[][] synonyms) {